DragonRidersUnite/robospider_reckoning/README.md

 The war out there, is not between humans anymore... not since Dr. Kind, at least.
 She made huge advances in bio-mech technology.
 You, me, we are her ideas, her creations.
-With our help, her faction won the war in a few weeks... weaponized insect invasion everywhere, self-organizing swarms of thousands of bio-mechs... no remote control interface could ever reach that scale... can you imagine? she doesn't need authorization from any one, not anymore, as She makes the rules now.
+With our help, her faction won the war in a few weeks... weaponized insect invasion everywhere, self-organizing swarms of thousands of bio-mechs... no remote control interface could ever reach that scale... can you imagine?
+She doesn't need authorization from any one, not anymore, as She makes the rules now.
 They want to exterminate us now that we are useless, an annoyance.
 Who wants to share the world with a deadly Missile-Launcher Spiders or Cannon-Bearing Ants?
 There's no place in their world for us.
 We are a risk, we are the tool that can debunk them.
 This prototype I have, was not meant for us, insects, bugs, errors.
 No... not at all.
 This was designed for humans, brain-enhancing machines, exo-cortex.
-First of its kind, and there are probably more to come, more powerful ones.
+First of its kind, and there are probably more to come, more powerful ones. _Worse ones._
-Worse ones.
 But this one I have implanted myself with, is the key to unlock them all.
 This was built not just for any human, no. This one was meant for her.
 This implant is a part of her, she uploaded the whole information needed to Here, what you see, this army of insects, is the last bastion of the Bug Resistance.
-There were others... but they have been hunted down. remotely destroyed... the tracker every self-aware bio-mech is not to help you survive, to rescue you... no. Is just a remote controlled bomb. but with this mod I have stolen... we finally got a chance of escaping this Laboratory and build a colony somewhere outside.
+There were others... but they have been hunted down.
+Remotely destroyed... the tracker every self-aware bio-mech has is not to help you survive, to rescue you... no. It's just a remote controlled bomb.
+But with this mod I have stolen... we finally got a chance of escaping this Laboratory and build a colony somewhere outside.
 We'll have the power to build more mods, but not weapons, better ones, useful ones, useful to build... to survive...

-So... is your choice Floid. you can join us, or end us.
+So... it's your choice Floid.
+You can join us, or end us.
 What will it be?

 Depending on what you choose, Exquisite Corps 2 starts with you being on the leading committee of the Bug Freedom Movement, or a Captain of the Dark Corps.